*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Let it grow, let it grow, let it grow.

 Awesome, right?
-That means you’re eating your fruits and giving him the nourishment he needs to poo presents!
+That means you’re eating your own fruits, and in turn, and giving your tió the nourishment he needs to poo presents!

 Christmas Eve.
 What time is it?